IrisBroadcast/ophrys-signage/views/README.md

 ### Example
 - `http://localhost:82/view/tab?url1=example.com&url2=mysite.com&delay=15&reload=false`
-- `http://localhost:82/view/tab?viewid=myview&delay=15&reload=false` Use this option to use the URL 1-3-fields in View Options instead and replace `myview` with the ViewID configured in View Options.
+- `http://localhost:82/view/tab?viewid={viewid}&delay=15&reload=false` Use this option to use the URL 1-3-fields in View Options instead and replace `{viewid}` with the ViewID configured in View Options.

 ## View/multi <a name="View-multi"></a><br>
 Loads 2 iframes side-by-side or on-top of each other.